Approaching the quantum limit of energy resolution in animal magnetoreception: Radical-pair Mechanism

-In the case of CPF, on the other hand, the typical distance between molecules is 25 nm, while the size of CPF is about 8 nm, and solvation effects in electron-transfer dynamics can make non-local effects more pronounced compared to cryptocrhome.
-The probing laser does not resolve such effects, thus we defined the sensitive volume with the volume of the solution probed by the laser.
+In the case of CPF in solution, the typical distance between molecules is 25 nm, while the size of CPF is about 8 nm.
+We here expect solvation effects in electron-transfer dynamics to make non-local spin relaxation effects non-neglibigle.
+The probing laser does not spatially resolve spin relaxation effects at the scale of one molecule or its solvation cage, thus we defined the sensitive volume with the total volume of the solution probed by the laser.
+This is equivalent to using the cage volume of $(25~{\rm nm})^3$ per molecule and multiplying by the number of molecules.